HEE082024KH/Nissens-Liste/README.md

 People on the Nice list will be assigned an elf who will give them a gift based on the elfs speciality.

-People on the Naughty list will receive coal and have a 10% chance of being eaten by Gryla.
+People on the Bad list will receive coal and have a 10% chance of being eaten by Gryla.

 ## Group